 A good night of restorative sleep.
 For some this daily task is an easy win, for others it’s elusive and an ongoing battle.
 I’ve been on both ends of the spectrum having been prescribed sleeping aid for years, and now enjoying (for the most part) full nights of sleep.
-I thought I’d weigh in with some sleep hygiene tips and tricks that have assisted me in achieving this.
+I thought I’d weigh in with some sleep hygiene tips and tricks that have assisted me in learning how to sleep better.